-- Clinical grades will be based on a percentage of total possible points.
+Clinical grades will be based on a percentage of total possible points.
 Each competency is worth 100 points.
 Rotation evaluations (behavior/trait) will be based on points earned out of total points possible.
-Clinical absences will be worth thirty percent (30%), rotation evaluation ten percent (10%), clinical coordinator semester evaluation forty percent (40%), and competencies twenty percent (20%) will make up the clinical grade. - 2.
+Clinical absences will be worth thirty percent (30%), rotation evaluation ten percent (10%), clinical coordinator semester evaluation forty percent (40%), and competencies twenty percent (20%) will make up the clinical grade.

 Failure to turn in monthly evaluations will result in a 0 for that month.
-Monthly evaluations will not be accepted more than 1 month after the month being evaluated (i.e., last day to turn the March evaluation into the clinical coordinator is April 30) - 3.
-Within 1 week of the end of each rotation students are required to turn in, to the clinical coordinator, a CI evaluation and a 1-page rotation summary of their experiences that rotation (typed, double spaced, Times New Roman 12 font), failure to do this will result in a reduction in the semester grade.
-No late papers will be accepted. - 4.
-Monthly evaluation not signed by a CI will not be accepted. - 5.
-Completion of repeat analysis worksheets/remediation documentation (100 points each).
+Monthly evaluations will not be accepted more than 1 month after the month being evaluated (i.e., Last day to get March evaluation turned in to the clinical coordinator is April 30).

+Within 1 week of the end of each rotation students are required to turn in, to the clinical coordinator, a Cl evaluation and a clinical site evaluation of their experiences, failure to do this will result in a reduction in the semester grade.
+Late paperwork will be approved on a case-by-case basis.

+Monthly evaluation not signed by a CI will not be accepted.